 If you’re in a situation like John’s and want to know where your website ranks on each Google domain accurately, then you should use a good Google rank checker.

 Check Keyword Rankings for Blog Posts

-If you’re currently using a generic google keyword checker, then you may see you can not check keyword rankings at posts level in most cases.
-In fact, some Google keyword checking tools fail to demonstrate accurate data.
+If you’re currently using a generic google keyword checker, then you may see you can not check keyword rankings at the post level in most cases.
+In fact, some Google keyword-checking tools fail to demonstrate accurate data.

 Monitor Google keyword ranking fluctuations